Centenary celebration for Tagore's 1921 visit to Houston | Entertainment

 Surajit Dasgupta introduced the plans for Tagore Memorial Wall around the statue by the end of the year so it is open to all communities.

+The online presentation with Tagore's music and recitation on Sunday was headlined by renowned Tagore exponent Shreya Guhathakurta and elocutionist Bratati Bandyopadhyay who performed a fabulous duet, spellbinding the audience from around the world.

-Renowned Tagore exponent, Shreya Guhathakurta presented a Tagore song accompanied by English recitation by Partha Sen. Past TSH President, Debleena Banerji, recited the famous poem “Where the mind is without fear”.
+Guhathakurta presented a Tagore song accompanied by English recitation by Partha Sen. Past TSH President, Debleena Banerji, recited the famous poem ''Where the mind is without fear''.

 Elocutionist Bratati Bandyopadhyay also performed a fabulous duet, spellbinding the audience from around the world.